BlasBenito/spatialRF/README.md

 selected predictors.

-**NOTE**: The object `multicollinearity.analysis` can be used as input for the argument `predictor.variable.names` in most modelling functions of this package.
+**NOTE**: The object `multicollinearity.analysis` can be used as input for the argument `predictors.names` in most modelling functions of this package.

 ## Method 2: Using the new function `rf_select()`